 Visit the Tearooms

-No picnics are allowed in the Tearooms, garden or the car park, however they are allowed at the Abbey.
+No picnics are allowed in the Tearooms, garden or the car park.

 Jervaulx Abbey Tearooms is 25!